Do you have multiple pages on your website ranking for the same keyword?

 Your crawl budget is the number of times a search engine spider crawls your website in a given time period.

-Multiple pages targeting the same keyword tells your users that your content is probably stretched thin, and it also signals Google that your content may not match your keywords on each page.
+Multiple pages targeting the same keyword tells your users that your content is probably stretched thin.
+It also signals to Google that your content may not match your keywords on each page.

 Fortunately, once you’ve identified the problem, fixing keyword cannibalization is easy.